 “It’s time,” he speaks in a chirpy little voice.
 “We need to begin assembling the thing, . . .” he looks down and shakes his head as if to clear his mind, as if coming to.
 He looks back up to me, “Where’re the others?
 Where’s the rest of them?
 Huh?”
 Then he looks around, searching in the silvery moonlight, “Where’s everyone else?”

-BIO: Tony Rauch has three books of short stories published – “I’m right here” (spout press), “Laredo” (Eraserhead Press), “Eyeballs growing all over me . . . again” (Eraserhead Press).
+_____________________________________________BIO: Tony Rauch has three books of short stories published – “I’m right here” (spout press), “Laredo” (Eraserhead Press), “Eyeballs growing all over me . . . again” (Eraserhead Press).
 He has additional titles forthcoming in the next few months.

 He can be found at –